 This a simple hyperlink reference tag.
 The link is attached to an anchor tag that is the word BforBloggers.

-Also note that every link is a do follow by default.
+This is quite a beginner-friendly as we have read this in our 6th Standard books.
+Also, note that every link is a DoFollow by default.
 You are not required to do anything manually.

-You cannot risk you seo in such case so you have to make sure google keeps you separated from this one.
+You cannot risk your website in such a case, so you have to make sure Google keeps you secluded from this one.
 Who knows, if this will become a bane for you.

 Now follow tags are used to indicate the search engines not to follow the given link.
 This will prevent crawlers to create a bond between you and the linked site.